n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 13 - Advent of Cyber 2021.md

 - [Questions 5-6](#Questions-5-6)

 ## Walkthrough
-In this box we are told that the disaster recovery plan, that was locked down to protect its security and confidentiality, has become inaccessible due to a decrease in privileges of McSkidy's account due to Grinch's shenanigans.
+In this box, we are told that the disaster recovery plan, that was locked down to protect its security and confidentiality, has become inaccessible due to a decrease in privileges of McSkidy's account due to Grinch's shenanigans.
 Can we escalate the privileges back and save the disaster recovery plan?

 To start, either use the Attack Box or RDP into the system with the `xfreerdp` utility: